Calibration of Spatio-Temporal Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks: Methodology

 \subsection{Inference and Computational Issues}

-\quad In order to perform inference on the hyper-parameter vector $\bs{\theta}$, a validation approach is used, where a portion of the training data is held out (validation set) and forecasts are validated over it.
-The distribution $g(\cdot)$ used to populate the matrices $\bs{W}$ and $\bs{W}^{\text{in}}$ is typically generated from either a symmetric uniform or a normal distribution centered around zero \citep{luk12}.
-In this work we use standard normal distributions to populate these matrices, thus we remove hyper-parameters $\eta_{W}$ and $\eta_{W^{\text{in}}}$.
-Additionally, out of the entire hyper-parameter space, the hyper-parameters $\pi_{W}$, and $\pi_{W^{\text{in}}}$ did not have a significant impact on the performance of the model as is shown in a preliminary analysis in the supplementary material.
-Hence, the hyper-parameter space is reduced to $\bs{\theta}^{*}=(n_{h}, m, \nu, \lambda_{r}, \alpha)$.
-Once $\bs{\theta}^{*}$ is fixed, the matrix $\mb{B}$ in equation \eqref{eqn:PESN1} is estimated, predictions are obtained for the validation set, the mean squared error (MSE) is calculated and the hyper-parameters are inferred by minimizing it.
+In order to perform inference on the hyper-parameter vector $\bs{\theta}$, a validation approach is used, where a portion of the training data is held out (validation set) and forecasts are validated over it.
+The distribution $g(\cdot)$ used to populate the matrices $\mb{W}$ and $\mb{W}^{\text{in}}$ is typically generated from either a symmetric uniform or a normal distribution centered around zero \citep{luk12}.
+In this work we use standard normal distributions to populate these matrices, thus we remove hyper-parameters $\eta_{W_{d}}$ and $\eta_{W_{d}^{\text{in}}}$. \cite{mcd18} found that fixing the hyper-parameters $\pi_{W_{d}}$ and $\pi_{W_{d}^{\text{in}}}$ across each layer was a reasonable assumption, thus we fix these values to be 0.1.
+Additionally, the prior work showed that fixing $n_{h,d}$ and $n_{\Tilde{h},d}$ in all layers except the last layer $D$ ultimately improved forecasting capabilities, thus for simplicity we shall denote $n_{h,d}$ and $n_{\Tilde{h},d}$ as $n_{h}$ and $n_{\Tilde{h}}$, respectively.
+Hence, the hyper-parameter space is reduced to $\bs{\theta}^{*}=(n_{h}, n_{h,D}, n_{\Tilde{h}}, m, \nu_{d}, \lambda_{r}, \alpha, D)$.
+For any given $\bs{\theta}^*$ the matrix $\mathbf{B}$ in \eqref{eqn:DESN1} can be computed.
+This enables to produce predictions in the validation set, and hence to compute the mean squared error (MSE).
+Inference on $\bs{\theta}^*$ is then performed by finding the minimizer of this value.

-\quad A (conditional) regularized regression such as ridge regression with penalty $\lambda_{r}$ mitigates the large variance of the estimators.
-Equation \eqref{eqn:PESN1} can be denoted in matrix form as $\textbf{Y} = \textbf{HB} + \textbf{E}$, where
+A (conditional) regularized regression such as ridge regression with penalty $\lambda_{r}$ mitigates the large variance of the estimators.
+Equation \eqref{eqn:DESN1} can be denoted in matrix form as $\mb{Y} = \mb{HB} + \mb{E}$, where